June 2020 - August 2020

 During our user interviews, we discovered several issues with the usability and navigation of the real estate platform.
-These issues frustrated users and made the site less user-friendly overall.
 To further analyze SuperWorld's UI and note down any problems with the usability, my team conducted a heuristic evaluation.

 "Create Account" button is too small and not intuitive

 Users can only explore the map after connecting a blockchain wallet

 "My Properties" tab is cluttered and overwhelming

 Property tiles are small and do not provide enough information